Tuyen Linh Temple

 Tuyen Linh Temple was built from bamboo in 1861 near the Tan Huong channel in Minh Duc, Mo Cay, Ben Tre.

-The temple was firstly named Tien Linh, and led by Abbot Khanh Phong.
-In 1907, a monk name Le Khanh Hoa, an expert in Buddhism, was appointed to lead the temple and then in 1930, he renamed the temple “Tuyen Linh” with the term “Tuyen” referring to propaganda.
-This place is famous not only because of the uniqueness of its design, but the historic events that happened here.
-The temple became a national historic site in 1994 and on May 19th of every year, there is a festival held here to celebrate the birth of Uncle Ho.
+The temple was originally named Tien Linh and was first led by Abbot Khanh Phong.
+In 1907, a monk named Le Khanh Hoa, known for his expertise in Buddhism, was appointed as the temple's leader.
+In 1930, he renamed the temple "Tuyen Linh," with the term "Tuyen" referring to propaganda efforts.
+This site is renowned not only for its unique architectural design but also for the significant historical events that have taken place here.
+The temple was designated a national historic site in 1994, and an annual festival is held on May 19th to celebrate the birth of Uncle Ho.

-Tuyen Linh Temple has been visited several times by Deputy Nguyen Sinh Sac, father of Uncle Ho.
-When staying here, Nguyen Sinh Sac opened classes to teach children, cure the residents’ diseases and discuss national affairs with Abbot Le Khanh Hoa.
-This was also the place that Nguyen Sinh Sac met Tran Van An, Huynh Khac Man and Le Van Phat, some of the first members of Ben Tre’s Communist Party.
-During the two wars of resistance, the temple also hid and fed many members of the Communist Party, so that it was bombarded many times and badly damaged.
-However, it has also been recovered many times and in 1999 was reconstructed on the original site.
-In the future, a museum will be built at this temple to honor its remarkable history.
+Tuyen Linh Temple has been visited several times by Nguyen Sinh Sac, the father of Uncle Ho.
+During his stays, Nguyen Sinh Sac taught classes for children, treated local residents for ailments, and discussed national affairs with Abbot Le Khanh Hoa.
+This site was also where Nguyen Sinh Sac engaged with Tran Van An, Huynh Khac Man, and Le Van Phat, who were some of the founding members of Ben Tre’s Communist Party.
+Throughout the two wars of resistance, the temple provided refuge and sustenance to many members of the Communist Party, suffering multiple bombings and sustaining significant damage.
+It has undergone several reconstructions and was rebuilt on its original site in 1999.
+Plans for the future include the establishment of a museum at the temple to honor its remarkable history and contributions.

 Useful Information